 You will also gain experience of using key technical skills through sensory evaluation, laboratory-based practicals and working in our pilot-scale food processing plant.
 During your final year you will carry out an original project as part of one of our existing research groups, enabling you to work alongside world authorities in areas such as food and human health.

 The curriculum is accredited by the Association for Nutrition (AfN), and after graduating you will be eligible to apply to become a registered associate nutritionist with the AfN via the direct entry pathway, providing a clear and respected marker of your status as a nutrition professional.
 This course is also accredited by the Institute of Food Science & Technology.

 Our courses are designed in collaboration with industry partners who support us through our Industry Advisory Board and provide a wide range of work placements for our students.

 Our four-year courses give you the opportunity to gain valuable professional experience through year-long paid training placements, in the UK or overseas, where you can expect to earn between £15,000 and £20,000.
 Students have taken on a variety of roles, including quality assurance, consumer work, food technologists and product development scientists.

 You can choose to carry out your placement at a large multinational organisation or a small independent manufacturing or research company.
 You will be given advice and support on finding the ideal placement, writing your CV and interview skills by our placement coordinator and team of careers consultants.

-AAB–ABB including a grade B in one core science subject (Biology, Chemistry, Maths, Physics).
-Psychology at AS level is advantageous but not essential.
+ABB, including grade B in one core A level science subject (Biology, Chemistry, Physics, Maths)

 Extended Project Qualification